StellaJ11/anly_506_github/README.md

 - Visualize the findings
 - Report the findings

-**Dataset that I will be using includes the following**
+**Dataset that I will be using in this project is a data files about bike vendors, which includes the following information**
 - Model
-- Category 1
+- Category 1: Mountain or Road
-    - Category 2
+    - Category 2:
+        - Trail
+        - Elite Road
+        - Sport
+        - Fat Bike
+        - Over Mountain
+        - Cross Country Race
+        - Triathalon
+        - Endurance Road
-    - Frame Material
+    - Frame Material: Aluminum or Carbon
     - Price
     - Vendor Information